telerik/ajax-docs/controls/socialshare/troubleshooting/standard-buttons'-events.md

 The [Standard Buttons]({%slug socialshare/configuring-buttons/standard%}) are created via external scripts from the respective network and therefore we cannot fully guarantee their correct functionality.

-## Facebook button events are not fired
+## Facebook Button Events Are Not Fired

 Sometimes the **OnFacebookLike**, **OnFacebookUnLike** and **OnFacebookSend** events are not fired when the external Facebook buttons are used (the <telerik:RadFacebookButton ..... /> buttons).
 This is usually due to a missing **Facebook App ID**.
 When these external buttons are used we rely on scripts from Facebook for these events and if the **Facebook App ID** is incorrect they are not fired or are fired unreliably.
 More information on the matter is available in [this post from Veronika Rieglerova's blog](http://rieglerova.net/how-to-get-a-facebook-app-id/).
 Once you have this ID you can pass it to the **RadSocialShare**'s **FacebookAppId** property.